byIlsa/byIlsa/README.md

 ### Hi there 👋

-- Preparing for third milestone project which will be an app, using Python and Flask.
+- ~~Preparing~~ Finishing touches for third milestone project which will be an app, using Python and Flask.

 - 🔭 I’m currently working on my second milestone project for the full stack web developer course from Code Institute!
 [WAY](https://github.com/byIlsa/WAY)    **Finished!**